 It’s also validation, proof that your blog has an active audience.
 People are reading your post, sharing their thoughts and adding value to your content.

-When other people are visiting your blog for the first time, they see all these comments and this will encourage them to want to do the same, and perhaps even subscribe to your newsletter too, who knows.
+When other people are visiting your blog for the first time, they see all these comments and this will encourage them to want to do the same, and perhaps even subscribe to your newsletter too.

-If you disable comments, you’ll have no proof to show to anyone that your blog is indeed alive and active.
-Perhaps you can depend on social shares to do this for you.
+If you disable comments, you’ll have no proof to show to anyone that your blog is indeed alive and active or an authoritative platform.

 #3.
-Difficult for you to build relationships and strengthen those relationships
+Difficult for you to build and strengthen relationships

 That is vitally important.

-When regular visitors and other bloggers drop by to leave meaningful comments and you respond to them, something truly magical happens.
+When frequent visitors and other bloggers drop by to leave meaningful comments and you respond to them, something truly magical happens.
 You become connected, intertwined, and over time those relationships strengthen.

 This is how trust and credibility are gained online, and that to me is extremely important.

 #4.
-Difficult for you to fully understand the need of your audiences
+Difficult for you to properly understand the need of your audiences

 I kind of touched on this in my first point, but let me dive a little deeper.